In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 Case study

 A company and its director were sentenced after an employee fell from height and suffered serious injuries.
 AS fractured his left femur, left elbow, left arm and pelvis after falling approximately three metres off an unsecured ladder.
-The company was found to have breached Work at Height Regulations 2005 by failing provide a proper platform to work on.
+The company was found to have breached Work at Height Regulations 2005 by failing to provide a proper platform to work on.

 Farming, agriculture, forestry and fishing